-Major hazard facilities are sites that store, handle and process large quantities of hazardous materials.
-Facilities include oil refineries, chemical plants and large fuel and chemical storage sites.
+Major hazard facilities are sites that store, handle and process large quantities of hazardous materials, such as oil refineries, chemical plants or large fuel and chemical storage areas.

 Operators of major hazard facilities must: